Bhoovi333/product-landing-page/README.md

 # REACT

 SO, hi everyone This is the first project I made by using REACT .
-I statred learning react through projects, This is the first one, not as fancy as product landing pages are,but covering initials of react.
+I statred learning react through projects, This is the first one, not as fancy as product landing pages are,but covering initials of react,so that my understandability towards this library expands in a fruitful manner.Hope you all like it.

 # React + Vite